 The EV SSL requires a much more intensive and legal check of the history, ownership and legitimacy of your business and can take up to two weeks to be approved and issued.
 It requires a lot of time on our part as well as the issuing authority and your business must be registered with a government agency of some sort (LLC, Inc, trademark, etc.)

 What are the advantages of the more expensive EV SSL over the lower cost DV SSL? – All websites with an SSL will have HTTPS://yourdomain.com in the browser address bar instead of HTTP://yourdomain.com .
 However if you have an EV SSL your company name itself will also be displayed in the address bar and the bar will turn green to signify a secure website.
 NOTE: subject to the browser being used by the viewer.

-You will see a green padlock symbol if the site is secure or a circle only with the lower case letter i denoting “information” if the site is not secure.
+At the moment, I am not seeing this.
+What I am seeing is a green padlock symbol if the site is secure or a circle only with the lower case letter i denoting “information” if the site is not secure.
 A secure website may also have the info circle and the padlock.
 Try a few websites for yourself and click on the padlock or circle and view the info displayed.

 A website with a DV SSL will display a green padlock.
 If someone clicks on the padlock it will say that the site is secure for transactions.
 To see an example of a DV SSL go to our website www.98websites.com. for an example of a non-secure website go to your own website and click on the circle with the lower case i.

 So, which SSL should I purchase? – Again, it’s a personal choice because either way the protection is the same.
 I would like to tell you to buy the more expensive EV because, obviously, I will make more money, but personally I would go with the lower cost DV SSL.
 The EV will be more worthwhile for brand recognition and customer trust if you feel it is worth the extra cost.
 Otherwise, I would recommend the DV SSL with the three-year option, as a good investment for most of our clients.